Understanding Your Baby's Growth

 Collaborators Meetings are unique opportunities for members of the IPPIC Network to meet and discuss progress of the project and provide feedback or suggestions to any difficulties being faced by the project team

 The Publication Committee decides on the author order and also which journals to submit to.
-All publications are made under the name of the ‘IPPIC collaborative group’
+All publications are made under the name of the ‘IPPIC Collaborative Group’

 RECENT EVENTS AND MEETINGS